BielRubio/GameDevelopment_Assignment1/citm_desvj_project_template-L08/README.md

 ## Description
 Obsolete is a basic 2D platformer in which your character is a robot.

+## Changelog
+Version 1.1: Remodeled all assets from the game (tiles, player, enemy...) and added enemies with pathfinding towards the player.

 ## Key Features

 ### General features